Topeka Rescue Mission launches Operation Food Secure

 "The Coronavirus crisis did a number on making people feel isolated and alone and I think there's a lot of ground that can be gained back in building relationships and being involved in the needs of your community and engaging there."

-If you are interested in getting involved with operation food secure or know of anyone who might need their assistance you can contact Marissa Dake at 785-817-3412 or by email at mdake@trmonline.org.
+If you are interested in getting involved with operation food secure or know of anyone who might need their assistance click here.